Lambing should be fun.

 to shelter.
 It may be necessary to jug ewes with problem births.
 Lambs can

-be gathered every several weeks for docking and castrating.
+be gathered every several weeks for marketing (ear-tagging, docking, and castrating).

 Lambing supplies

-The following table lists supplies you should have on hand for lambing.
+The following table lists supplies you might want to have on hand during lambing.

 Lambing supplies |